Search for celebrities on Ancestry.com!GRAHAM

 Rose Lucille Graham, a 37-year resident of Davis, died in her home on Feb.
 17, 2001.
 Born Sept.
 17, 1915, in Port Townsend, Wash., she was 85.

 She was raised in Port Townsend.
 She later moved to San Francisco where she met her future husband, Richard W. Graham.
-The couple married and lived in Marin County until moving to Davis in 1963, when Graham retired from the U.S. Army and went to work for UC Davis.
+The couple marriage and lived in Marin County until moving to Davis in 1963, when Graham retired from the U.S. Army and went to work for UC Davis.
 He died on Feb.
 28, 1999.

 Mrs. Graham was an avid gardener.